ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 ```

-On high level, it describes about the traditional process when user creates and uses passwords, until there is a need to change it because of the breach.
+On high level, it describes about the traditional process when user creates and uses passwords, until there is a need to change it because of the breach or some other information leak.
-It also notes some best practices on using the passwords on the systems.
+It also notes some good practices on using the passwords on the systems.

-> Your task is to write an essay of 1-2 A4 pages (400-800 words) about the *best practises of using passwords, implementing password-based systems, and managing the passwords over their lifetime.*
+> Your task is to write an essay of 1-2 A4 pages (400-800 words) about the *best practises of using and managing passwords and implementing password-based systems, considering the whole lifetime of the passwords.*

 > Consider the following when writing the essay:

  * On task 1, we thought about entropy.
-Why it is very difficult to measure entropy for human-created passwords?
+Why it is very difficult to measure entropy for human-generated passwords?
+And that entropy is probably very low.
  * What is the role of using hashes **and salts** in the passwords?
-Check also [rainbow table attack](https://en.wikipedia.org/wiki/Rainbow_table).
+Check [rainbow table attack](https://en.wikipedia.org/wiki/Rainbow_table).
- * Explore state-of-the-art hashing functions.
+ * Explore state-of-the-art hashing functions in password context.
 	 * Why we use key stretching algorithms when we hash passwords?
 	 * Consider the importance of resistance of hashing functions in password context (e.g. you do not get benefit for calculating the hashes on graphic card).
 * Check services like [';--have i been pwned?](https://haveibeenpwned.com/Passwords).
 Why are they very important?
 Why you should never re-use your passwords?
+	* Explore the impact of credential stuffing and dictionary attacks by using the breach data
 * Consider the dilemma of usability and security in the password context.
 Good passwords are typically hard to remember.
 Are password managers with automatic breach notifications the solution?
+* When thinking of your threat model, breaking the password is not about the time, rather, how much money you have to invest for parallel computing

-You can also get ideas from the [xkcd comic about password strength](https://imgs.xkcd.com/comics/password_strength_2x.png).
+You can also get ideas from the [xkcd comic about password strength](https://xkcd.com/936/).

 # Task 4: Keypad (bonus task)